-Servicing

-The following services have been analyzed for 2023 valuation purposes: street lighting, sanitary sewer service, storm sewer service, water supply service, access to paved public roads, access to sidewalks, curbs or gutters.
+Servicing: The following services have been analyzed for 2025 valuation purposes: street lighting, sanitary sewer service, storm sewer service, water supply service, access to paved public roads, access to sidewalks, curbs or gutters.
+A property is considered serviced if it is, or can be, serviced by infrastructure located adjacent to the parcel.